ibm-cloud-docs/ContinuousDelivery/index.md

 ##Step 1: Select a toolchain template
 {: #select_a_toolchain_template}

+To quickly find the toolchain template that addresses your specific requirements, select the appropriate check boxes to filter by deployment target and tools.
+{: tip}

 1. On the **Create a Toolchain** page, click a [toolchain template ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/devops/create){: new_window}.
 1. Review the diagram of the toolchain that you are about to create.
 The diagram shows each tool integration in its lifecycle phase in the toolchain.